shubhammetkarlrn/AI-course-creator-POC-fastAPI/README.md

 The API documentation is automatically generated using Swagger UI.
 You can access it at `http://localhost:8000/docs`.

+## I/P - O/P

+In the root directory, there will reside course.xml(i/p) & output.xml(o/p), also as we're incrementally adding new templates course.xml file will be versionized (i.e older course files will be assigned as course_vX.xml) & the latest one will be course.xml.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.